 A final friendly reminder: The handbooks are generally updated once a year.
-While we try our very best to keep you digital copy in the student portal up to date, please note that we reserve the right to make changes to the information contained in this publication.
+While we try our very best to keep your digital copy in the student portal up-to-date, please note that we reserve the right to make changes to the information contained in this publication.
 Not every course listed in the handbook will necessarily be offered in any given academic year.
 This is why it’s important to consult other resources like Schulich Course Offerings for the most up-to-date, term-specific information.

 The Student & Enrolment Services team is available to you for counsel, clarification and any additional suggestions you may have about content you’re having trouble finding in your handbook or online.